windowpi/Linux-Challenge/README.md

 # Linux-Challenge
-Challenge for new Linux installs.
+Challenge list for new Linux installs.

 See how easy that distro or DE is to use.
+Based on the video Linus Tech Tips did, with some extra rules and challenges for my liking.

+Just a fun way to make installing Linux interesting. :)